-With expiry of the current concession agreement on the opening of the new airport on 28 January 2021, the Company will no longer continue its duty-free services.
-These services generated an operating profit of BD 689 thousand in 2020 (2019: BD 6,416 thousand).
-However, the Company will continue as a going concern and shall derive income from its investment related activities including its 55% share of profit of the equity accounted joint venture, BDFC.
-Accordingly, the financial statements have been prepared on going concern basis.
+With expiry of the current concession agreement on the opening of the new airport on 28 January 2021, the Company will no longer operates its duty-free services.
+These services generated an operating profit of BD 38 thousand in 2021 (2020: BD 689 thousand).
+The Company shall derive income from its investment related activities including its 55% share of profit of the equity accounted joint venture, BDFC.